 (vi) All acquisitions of IT services, regardless of dollar value, are subject to the Clinger-Cohen Act: 40 U.S.C.
 11101 et seq.
 Discuss the specific applicability and implications of the Clinger-Cohen Act.

 (vii) Describe the use of Category Management procedures when planning for this acquisition.
-Category Management is the business practice of buying common goods and services using an enterprise approach to reduce redundancies, increase effiencies and drive savings from Government acquisition programs.
+Category Management is the business practice of buying common goods and services using an enterprise approach to reduce redundancies, increase efficiencies and drive savings from Government acquisition programs.
 All Category Management guidance/terminology is explained in Memorandum 19-13, dated 20 March 2019, titled, Category Management: Making Smarter Use of Common Contract Solutions and Practices.
 The Army implemented Category Management in a memorandum released on 06 February 2020, titled Category Management Implementation and Execution.

 (a) Discuss review of existing Spend Under Management (SUM) contracts and how the command analyzed specific requirement in context of all forecasted contract requirements within the command/enterprise.